 What you can expect to experience while on the job

-Overall employment of material recording clerks is projected to show little or no change from 2020 to 2030.
-Despite limited employment growth, about 111,600 openings for material recording clerks are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Overall employment of material recording clerks is projected to decline 3 percent from 2021 to 2031.
+Despite decliningemployment, about 131,900 openings for material recording clerks are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available